MagpantayAT/CS232/README.md

 # CS232
 Project for CS232 (Jay-Arr Buhain and Abraham Magpantay)

-# PREPARATION FOR MONGODB SETUP
+# PREPARATION FOR MongoDB SETUP
 1. Download MongoDB installer at MongoDB Download Center https://www.mongodb.com/download-center#community
 2. Install MongoDB in your machine
 3. When installation is finished, we can now start setting up our database environment